 Identification & RecruitmentThe Oregon Migrant Education Service Center (OMESC) provide statewide training and technical assistance to recruiters in Oregon.
-Recruiters are hired by their regional programs; newly hired recruiter must be trained and certified by the OMESC, before they can recruit on their own.
-The recruiter's training plan involves: a full day training on regulations, MEP Guidance, completion of the Certificate of Eligibility (COE), interviewing techniques, pre-post assessments, and hands-on field/mentoring experience.
+Recruiters are hired by their regional programs; newly hired recruiter must be trained and certified by the OMESC, before they can recruit and complete a Certificate of Eligibility (COE) on their own.
+The recruiter's training plan involves: a full day training on Child Eligibility, MEP Non-Regulator Guidance (NRG), completion of the Certificate of Eligibility (COE), interviewing techniques, pre-post assessments, and hands-on field/mentoring experience.

 Quality ControlTitle I-C Migrant Education Program requires states to comply with implementing an Identification & Recruitment quality control process to enforce the Federal Regulation CFR 200.81.
 The Oregon Department of Education has contracted with the OMESC to carry out these requirements.